robabrazado/adventofcode2024/README.md

 ## Day 12: Garden Groups
 [On day 22] Just dashing off a note in here for the part 1 commit.
 Part 2 is sufficiently different that I already know I'll be doing some significant rewriting.

+[A bit later] Well...I didn't to the rewrite.
+I just tacked on some extra and ugly code, and seems to do fine.
+Definitely not the cleanest solution, but it works and doesn't take days to run, so I'll take it.

 ## Day 14: Restroom Redoubt

 I've skipped many puzzles at the time I'm working on 14, but for starters, this one made me (un)refactor a change I made in the Day 12 Refactor, notably that now the Solver _does_ need to know whether it's a test run or not, so I've put that parameter back in.